BetonQuest/BetonQuest/docs/API/Instruction.md

 List<VariableLocation> locs = instruction.getList(VariableLocation::new);
 ```

-There are also common implementations inside the VariableArgument interface:
+Common implementations are also available within the `VariableArgument` interface:

 ```JAVA title="Number above 0"
 VariableNumber number = instruction.get(VariableArgument.NUMBER_NOT_LESS_THAN_ONE);
 ```

-## Own parsing
+## Custom Parsing

-If your instruction is more complicated and the `Instruction` class doesn't provide necessary methods,
+If your instruction is more complex and the `Instruction` class does not provide the necessary methods, you can still
-you can still parse the instruction string manually.
+parse the instruction string manually.
+The already split parts are accessible through the `getParts()` method,
-Already split parts are available by `getParts()` and the raw instruction by `toString()` method.
+and the raw instruction can be retrieved using the `toString()` method.

-Just remember to throw `QuestException` with an informative message when the instruction supplied by the user is
+Remember to throw a `QuestException` with an informative message if the instruction provided by the user is incorrect;
-incorrect,  BetonQuest will catch them properly and display it in the console.
+BetonQuest will handle these exceptions appropriately and display them in the console.